 ❌ No one is excited about getting your lead magnet.

-A few years ago, the same lead magnet would have worked fine.
+A few years ago, when inbound marketing was the new thing, the same lead magnet would have worked fine.
 To be honest, far better than fine.

 It would have exploded your website with email subscribers and traffic.
 That’s because there were very few websites — you can count them on fingers — offering these lead magnets in exchange of email subscribers.
 It was a great deal back then.